 2. Compositing and Green Screen VFX

 Compositing is a visual technique that collects visual elements from respective sources to create a single image.
 The single image makes the viewer believe that all the visual elements belong to the same scene.

-Alternatively, Chroma key is another technique that involves filming in front of a single color flat screen.
+Alternatively, the Chroma key is another technique that involves filming in front of a single-color flat screen.
 It helps you create realistic other-worldly scenes due to its technical prowess.
 This screen is usually blue or green.
 However, depending upon your requirement, you can choose between any screens.